-Defiant protesters remain at key US Canada border crossing
+Canada police arrive to remove protesters at US border

-About 20 protesters milled about outside early Saturday, while others remained in their pickup trucks and other cars.
+“The Windsor Police & its policing partners have commenced enforcement at and near the Ambassador Bridge.
+We urge all demonstrators to act lawfully & peacefully.
+Commuters are still being asked to avoid the areas affected by the demonstrations at this time,” police tweeted.

+“The illegal blockades are impacting trade, supply chains & manufacturing.
+They’re hurting Canadian families, workers & businesses.
+Glad to see the Windsor Police & its policing partners commenced enforcement at and near the Ambassador Bridge.
+These blockades must stop,” Federal Innovation Minister Francois-Philippe Champagne tweeted.

 A judge on Friday ordered protesters at the Ambassador Bridge over the U.S.-Canadian border to end the blockade that has now entered a sixth day.

 On Friday, Ontario Premier Doug Ford declared a state of emergency in the province that will allow his cabinet to impose $100,000 fines and up to one year in jail as punishments against people who continue to illegally block roads, bridges, walkways and other critical infrastructure.